 Southern air is insistently intimate.
 Moist, clinging, warm.
 It lies on the skin coaxing sweat out of pores.
 Trees hug highways, byways, back roads, and dirt roads.
 In the summer, visible heat waves emanate up from the pavement, penetrating shoe bottoms and warming soles.
 The environmental embrace of the region is hard to escape.
 Visiting the South for the first time, Harlem-born writer James Baldwin observed that even though he was in a country he had never seen before “something in me had come home.”
 And so it was with me on this journey.
 Something in the air, the land, the brown faces I passed on the street, felt familiar and welcoming, as if the ancestors of my blood and of my people had been waiting to receive me.

 Baldwin spent several weeks in the South shortly after the end of the Montgomery Bus Boycott.
 He was so terrified of traveling in the region. he flew between most of his locations.
 Sixty years later I had trepidations as well, particularly since I was traveling solo during this time of Neo-Nazi and KKK revivalism.
 However I decided to drive.
 My road trip began in Atlanta, and ended 900 miles later in Jackson, Mississippi, with stops in Montgomery, Birmingham, and Phenix City in Alabama, and Carthage, Edinburg, and Philadelphia in Mississippi.

 To reach the National Memorial for Peace and Justice in Montgomery, Alabama, (better known as the Lynching Memorial), my mapping system routed me past the First White House of the Confederacy.
 Secessionists consecrated the house to their unholy cause in 1861 and the city has been known as the “Cradle of the Confederacy” ever since.
 When Baldwin visited in 1957, locals shared that people still wandered the halls of that house and wept.
 Nearly one hundred years after the fall of the Confederacy, one can only guess what exactly they were mourning.
 Lovingly preserved by the State of Alabama and the ladies of the First White House Association, the birthplace of the Confederacy represents the finest in Italianate architecture.
-White, pristine, manicured, with brick red chimneys fortifying its frame.
+White, pristine, manicured, with blood red chimneys fortifying its frame.